varunpandey2106/MicroCab/README.md

 3. **🚕 Ride Service:** Responsible for managing all aspects of ride-related operations, including ride requests, ride confirmations, ride cancellations, and retrieval of past ride history.

 4. **📍 Tracking Service:** The tracking service is essential for efficient rider-driver matching.
 It employs MongoDB geospatial indexing to locate the nearest available driver.
 Additionally, the service calculates the driver's estimated time of arrival (ETA)  factoring in the driver's recent location history, distance to the pickup location or rider's destinaion, and the driver average speed.
-To ensure precision, MicroTaxi provides the client application an endpoint for frequent driver location updates, typically every 30 seconds(configurable), ensuring real-time positioning and enhancing the rider's experience.
+To ensure precision, MicroCab provides the client application an endpoint for frequent driver location updates, typically every 30 seconds(configurable), ensuring real-time positioning and enhancing the rider's experience.

 5. **💳 Payment Service:** Responsible for making payments.